frontendmentorio/rest-countries-api-with-color-theme-switcher/README.md

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

+**⚠️ NOTE ⚠️: Sometimes the REST Countries API can go down.
+We've added a `data.json` file with all the country data if you prefer to use that instead.
+However, please be aware that the data in the JSON file might not be up-to-date.**

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.